If the Senate was a high school lunchroom: Trump Impeachment Process, Klobuchar, Sanders, Warren - Go Tech Daily

 Sanders, the Vermont Independent, who is not a democrat but functions as one, would eat with the dissidents of the student council.

 All 100 senators during the trial had to remain silent, on pain of imprisonment.
-I can tell you that the command on both sides of the aisle was violated – and no one was caught.
+I can tell you that the command on both sides of the aisle had been broken – and no one was caught.

 With regard to things on the desk, Klobuchar wins.
 Rescuers came in and handed her folders piled up on her folders.
 Sometimes I saw her busy with quiet teasing with her companions, Sens.
 Bob Casey, D-Pa., And Chris Coons, D-Del.
 During breaks she went to senators or others drove to her.